 Indeed that blessed company had a great and inexpressible cause for joy when it saw man’s nature rising above the dignity of the whole heavenly creation, above the ranks of angels, above the exalted status of archangels.
 Nor would there be any limit to its upward course until humanity was admitted to a seat at the right hand of the eternal Father, to be enthroned at last in the glory of him to whose nature it was wedded in the person of the Son.

-This excerpt from an Ascension sermon by Pope Saint Leo the Great (Sermo 1 de Ascensione, 2-4: PL 54, 305-396) focuses in a special way on the appearance of the Lord on the road to Emmaus.
-It is used in the Roman Office of Readings for Wednesday of the Sixth week of Easter with the accompanying biblical reading of I John 2: 18-29.
+This post is an excerpt from an Ascension sermon by Pope Saint Leo the Great (Sermo 1 de Ascensione, 2-4: PL 54, 305-396).
+It focuses in a special way on the appearance of the Lord on the road to Emmaus.
+It appears in the Roman Office of Readings for Wednesday of the Sixth week of Easter.
+The accompanying biblical reading is I John 2: 18-29.